Frans Muller talks Ahold Delhaize

 Related article in German: 'Frans Muller fordert Europapreise' & 'Wir schaffen echtes Retail-Theater' by Mike Dawson on pages 4 viz.
 28 & 29 of Lebensmittel Zeitung, no. 48, 29.11.2019; LZnet: Paywall

-Our thanks to Management Forum, an indirect competitor in both our print and events businesses, for graciously helping with the organisation of this interview after Frans Muller's generally acclaimed speech at this year's German Retail Congress (Deutscher Handelskongress) in Berlin.
+Our thanks to Management Forum for graciously helping to organize this interview after Frans Muller's speech at this year's German Retail Congress (Deutscher Handelskongress) in Berlin.